project-dmaestro/data-interview-qs/posted-challenges/2020/october/09/solution-r.md

   cycle = 0 # initialize original population
 )

-for (i in 1:50){ # simulating 50 transactions
+for (i in 1:50){ # simulate 50 transactions

-  # pairing up random people to perform transaction
+  # pair up random people to perform transaction
   pairs = sample(1:1250, 1) # pick one number to represent number of pairs of people a = sample(1:2500, pairs, replace = FALSE) # pick the first halves of the pair from pool of 2500 people b = sample(c(1:2500)[-a], pairs, replace = FALSE) # pick the second halves of the pair from the remaining people